NARA Privacy Act Systems: NARA 19

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 7902 and Chapter 81.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains workers' compensation case files on individuals in order to identify and record information about those NARA employees who have sustained injuries or reported other occupational health problems, and to facilitate the preparation of statistical and other reports regarding work-related injuries or other occupational health problems.
 NARA may disclose information in the files to a Federal, state, or local public health service agency information in the files that concerns individuals who have contracted certain communicable diseases or conditions.
 NARA may disclose information in the files to the Department of Labor for purposes of administering the workers' compensation program.
 NARA may disclose information in the files to the Occupational Safety and Health Administration for the purposes of monitoring workplace health and safety issues.
-The routine use statements A, B, C, D, E, F, G, and H, described in Appendix A also apply to this system of records.
+The routine use statements A, B, C, D, E, F, G, H, and I described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: